Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 “I know they will not welcome me,” Isengrim said with a glare, “but I travel there not for myself.
 I will not leave my owner’s side.
 I promised her I would protect her.”

 Hyren turned back around and curled his fists into Gwyneth’s fur.
 He’d promised Terra he would protect her, too.
 He could do a much better job of it than a smelly Werelupe.
 Except—what if he couldn’t?
 He let her get kidnapped, after all.
 He swallowed hard.
 Maybe his worst fears had come true and he was obsolete to her.
 Isengrim was so much bigger and stronger.
-The stupid thought came into his mind that Terra decided he was a failure and now Isengrim was her new guardian.
+The stupid thought came into his mind that Terra decided he was a failure and had replaced him with Isengrim.
 But Terra would never do that to him… would she?

 Isengrim eased Terra off of his lap and nudged her toward Hyren.
 “Take care of her for a moment,” the king said.

 Hyren balanced her on Gwyneth’s back as best as he was able while the Werelupe jumped to the ground.
 The Grundo was impressed that Isengrim would trust him with Terra.
 Even through his jealousy, he could see that this was clearly not the beast he and Blynn had confronted twelve years ago.
-It made him think about his own relationship with his owner, how she had been so kind to him when they first met, even knowing that he intended to take her and Blynn to Dr. Sloth as test subjects.
+It made him think about his own relationship with his owner, how she had been so kind to him when they first met, even knowing that he was one of Dr. Sloth’s commanders.
 A lump formed in his throat as he stared down at the human’s face, and he put a hand on her oddly cool forehead.
 She seemed to have a gift that few people possessed.

 “Please be okay,” Hyren said, watching her in vain for any sign of life.
 He pulled her into a hug, shutting his eyes and feeling like a horrible Neopet.
 If he lost her, too, he didn’t know what he would do.

 “Milord!”
-Suhel barked as Isengrim approached her.
+Suhel yelped as Isengrim approached her.
 “What in all the worlds happened?!”

 “Skoll happened,” Isengrim grunted.